 I was stopped in the streets several time with the following question: where did you get those tights?
 They must have been catching to make a reserved Londoner talk to a stranger.

-Get my FREE Insider’s Guide to 17 Unique Souvenirs from Croatia
+Grab my FREE Insider Guide to Unique Souvenirs from Croatia

-Never be short of ideas about what to bring back from your Croatia holiday.
-Choose from my hand-picked list of the best Croatian souvenirs!
+Never be short on ideas about what to bring back home from your Croatia travels.
+Get inspired by 17 awesome Croatian souvenirs.

 Weird Croatian souvenirs: incoming

 Just like any relationship, cherishing Croatia is a two-way street.
-We take stuff out of Croatia and when we consume it, we come back for more.
+We take Croatia products out of the country and when we consume it, we come back for more.
 But this is not all we go back for.
 There are some services we, outlanders, swear are best and cheapest in Croatia.

 Dental tourism is now an official thing.
 People will travel to Croatia only to have their teeth fixed without running up a debt.
 I am on the same page.
 Not only is the service generally great but we tend to form monogamous bonds with the dentist of choice.
 I have exchanged vows with mine as a kid and only strayed once in London.
 I would’t do it again.